 The round-up: follow your nose to the Gold Coast’s best bakeries and patisseries

 Is there anything better than the aroma of freshly baked bread?
-Or biting into a flaky croissant?
-Nope.
-Nothing comes close.
-That moment when you walk into a bakery or patisserie is like a warm hug – and it’s not uncommon to go a little weak at the knees.
+Or biting into a flaky, buttery croissant?
+That’s a trick question because the answer is no, obviously.
+That moment when you walk into a bakery or patisserie is like a comforting hug – and it’s not uncommon to go a little weak at the knees.
 If, like us, you love nothing more than schmearing salted butter on a piece of fresh sourdough, have a slightly unhealthy obsession with sausage rolls and consider cream-filled choux bombs a breakfast staple (they are), then you’ll take great pleasure in working through this list of must-try bakeries and patisseries on the Gold Coast.

-Bam Bam Bakehouse, Mermaid Beach: When it comes to buttery, handcrafted pastries, you can’t go past Bam Bam.
-You might be met with a packed house when you arrive, but trust us when we say the croissants, choux bombs, eclairs, cruffins, cream puffs and tarts are well and truly worth it.
-Hot tip, yo’ – you can pre-order your pastry online and it’ll be boxed up and waiting for you when you get there.
+Bam Bam Bakehouse, Mermaid Beach: When it comes to delightfully decadent, handcrafted pastries on the Gold Coast, there’s a reason Bam Bam finds itself a place on every list.
+It’s likely you’ll be met with a packed house when you arrive, but trust us when we say the croissants, choux bombs, eclairs, cruffins, cream puffs and tarts are well and truly worth the trip.
+Hot tip, you can pre-order your pastry online here and it’ll be boxed up and waiting for you when you get there.
 Genius.

 The Paddock Bakery, Miami: Miami and Burleigh locals are often woken up by the aroma of Paddock’s woodfired sourdough billowing through the backstreets.
 Each day you’ll find the cabinet brimming with sweet delights, from brownies to still-gooey-on-the-inside cookies and more.
-What about the savouries?
-Good luck choosing between the house-made sausage roll and the slow-cooked beef, smoked-bacon and cheddar-cheese pie – do yourself a favour and add a slice of sourdough with cultured butter on the side.
+Got a craving for something savoury?
+The house-made sausage roll and the slow-cooked beef pie will hit the spot.

-Tarte Bakery & Cafe, Burleigh Heads: This brand-new Burleigh bakery is already attracting hoards of local folk keen to get a taste of its goodies.
-The cabinet of daily baked delights will surely catch your eye, with Tarte’s team of pastry maestros rolling out an extensive spread of handmade sweets across the day.
-Treat yourself to the likes of kouign amann (rounds of croissant-like dough slowly baked in sugar to give a caramelised outer layer), classic French canele, chocolate babka swirled with Nutella, cinnamon-dusted cruller doughnuts, traditional Italian cannoli with whipped ricotta and chocolate chips, and so much more.
+Tarte Bakery & Cafe, Burleigh Heads: This Burleigh-based bakery continues to attract hoards of hungry locals who are keen to get their mitts on Tarte’s treats.
+The cabinet of daily baked delights will surely catch your eye, with its team of pastry maestros rolling out an extensive spread of handmade sweets across the day.
+Treat yourself to the likes of a Nutella-topped kouign amann (rounds of croissant-like dough slowly baked in sugar to give a caramelised outer layer), signature cruellers and baked ricotta cheesecake, but be warned – they’ve been known to sell out so best get in quick sticks.

-5B2F Bakehouse, Chirn Park: Celebrated pastry chef Moonsun Yoo fills his boutique bakery with everything from woodfired sourdough to housemade pies and sausage rolls, cronuts, croissants and more.
-There’s also a fine selection of intricate French pastries, cakes and petite sweets that will really give your diet a decent nudge in the right direction.
+5B2F Bakehouse, Chirn Park: Celebrated pastry chef Moonsun Yoo fills his boutique bakery with everything from sourdough to freshly made pies and sausage rolls, cronuts, croissants and more.
+There’s also a mighty fine selection of intricate French pastries, cakes and petite sweets that will bring a smile to your dial.

 My French Pastries, Robina: My French Pastries aims to take things back to basics, crafting authentic sweet and savoury pastries and cakes that stick to tradition.
 You’ll find French delights like fresh-fruit tarts, hand-made croissants (including savoury style with ham and cheese and sweet almond croissants), eclairs filled housemade creme patissiere and dipped in fondant icing, lemon tarts, flaky mille feuille (vanilla slice), chocolate tarts, galette des rois and more.

 Fosters Bakery, Nobby Beach: Now look, we’re aware that there are plenty of old-school bakeries that have been around for donkeys that continue to do amazing things (shoot us an email if you’ve got any local faves you want us to know about), but Fosters holds a special place in our hearts/stomachs.
 This beachside beauty is a primo spot for a post-swim pie or sauso’ roll.
-Just so you know, the lamb and rosemary pie will do (great) things to you.
+Just so you know, the lamb and rosemary pie is a delight.Brezel, Varsity Lakes: If you’re yet to wrap your mitts around a deliciously salty pretzel from Brezel, the Gold Coast’s first authentic German bakery, you need to rectify that ASAP.
+To ensure a truly authentic pretzel experience, Brezel imports its goods direct from Germany and are baked on-site so if you time your visit right, they’re still slightly warm from the oven.
+In addition to pretzels, Brezel slings authentic German-style rye bread, which is considerably denser than what we’ve come accustomed to here in Australia, alongside flaky pastries, cakes, spelt rolls and other such niceties.
+There’s also a selection of freshly made rolls available daily.

 Flour Bakery, Southport: Flour’s cabinets are overflowing on the daily with delicious sweet and savoury pastries, both petite (aka unsharable) and large cakes, and a considerable offering of fresh bread, from sourdoughs to spelt, rye, seeded and gluten-free varietals.
 This is a good spot to satisfy your insatiable appetite for sausage rolls.